 When we asked Bluehost about the problem and the action taken, they said they are working on it.
 This is not the first time they faced serious security flaws.
 In the past, they have faced many times.

 Insecurity, the winner is SiteGround.
-Because they care customer’s website and developed their own anti-bot AI to prevent brute-force attacks.
+Because they care customer’s websites and developed their own anti-bot AI to prevent brute-force attacks.
 In this way, they are not relying on third-party security service providers to protect their customers as Bluehost does.

 Support plays a great role in hosting.
 Make sure that your hosting service provider should always ready to provide you support.